-A fun interactive online game and installation experience that invites users to use their mean growls to drive the car.
-Developed as part of the launch campaign for the Kia Cerato GT at the Australian Open.
+A web-based game and physical activation experience developed for the launch of the Kia Cerato GT at the Australian Open.

-We designed and built a fun online game to complement the campaign to launch the Kia Cerato GT at the Australian Open.
+We designed and built a fun online game to complement for the launch of the Kia Cerato GT at the Australian Open.
 The theme of people growling to mimic the sound of the car was a starting point to the concept and design exploration.

 I built the frontend, and designed & built the backend for the website.
 I also managed the code base from start to finish, setting up tests and extending to support new features as requirements from the team came in.